 Spacing The distance between adjacent buildings.

-Stucco An exterior plaster coating applied directly onto masonry, or applied over wood or metal lath to a wood frame structure.
+StuccoAn exterior plaster coating applied directly onto masonry, or applied over wood or metal lath to a wood frame structure.

 Streetscape The distinguishing and pictorial character of a particular street as created by its width, degree of curvature and paving materials, design of the street furniture and forms of surrounding buildings.

-Terra Cotta Decorative clay units which are fired in molds.
-Townscape The relationship of buildings, shapes, spaces and textures that gives a town or area its distinctive visual character or image.
-Transom A small operable or fixed window located above a door or window.
-Tread Horizontal part of a stair step.
-Turned Column A column that has been turned on a lathe to form rounded bands and shapes.
-Vergeboard The vertical face board following and set under the roof edge of a gable, sometimes decorated by carving.
+GLOSSARY

 Vernacular Characteristic of a locality.

-RESOURCES